Pill Hill, Cincinnati

-Pill Hill is an informal name for a neighborhood in uptown Cincinnati, Ohio.
+Pill Hill is a neighborhood in uptown Cincinnati, Ohio.
 It is one of the city's major employment centers, with a large concentration of hospitals and other medical facilities.

 Geography

-The name is most commonly associated with the northern half of Corryville, which consists of Cincinnati Children's Hospital Medical Center, the Cincinnati VA Medical Center, Holmes Hospital, Shriners Hospitals for Children – Cincinnati, and the University of Cincinnati Medical Center, as well as the University of Cincinnati College of Medicine and James L. Winkle College of Pharmacy.
-Historically, the neighborhood was also home to The Jewish Hospital.
+The informal name is most commonly associated with the northern half of Corryville, which consists of Cincinnati Children's Hospital Medical Center, the Cincinnati VA Medical Center, Holmes Hospital, Shriners Hospitals for Children – Cincinnati, and the University of Cincinnati Medical Center, as well as the University of Cincinnati College of Medicine and James L. Winkle College of Pharmacy.
+The neighborhood was once home to The Jewish Hospital.

 Additionally, Good Samaritan Hospital in Clifton and The Christ Hospital in Mount Auburn are sometimes considered to be part of Pill Hill, as are Deaconess Hospital in Clifton Heights and Bethesda Oak Hospital in Avondale.

 The neighborhood lies immediately west of the Martin Luther King Drive exit off Interstate 71 and east of the Hopple Street exit off Interstate 75.
 Proposals have called for the Cincinnati Bell Connector to be extended north to Pill Hill.